 Social scientists—and indeed, most data scientists—spend most of their time trying to wrestle individual, idiosyncratic datasets into the shape needed to run statistical analyses.
 This makes the way most social scientists use Python fundamentally different from how it is used by most software developers.

 Social scientists are primarily interested in writing relatively simple programs (scripts) that execute a series of commands (recoding variables, merging datasets, parsing text documents, etc.) to wrangle their data into a form they can analyze.
 And because they are usually writing their scripts for a specific, idiosyncratic application and set of data, they are generally not focused on writing code with lots of abstractions.

 Social scientists, in other words, tend to be primarily interested in learning to use existing tools effectively, not develop new ones.

 Because of this, social scientists learning Python tend to have different priorities in terms of skill development than software developers.
-Yet most tutorials online were written for developers or computer science students, so one of the aims of PSS is to provide social scientists with some guidance on the skills they should prioritize in their early training.
-In particular, PSS suggests:
+Yet most tutorials online were written for developers or computer science students, so one of the aims of DAP is to provide social scientists with some guidance on the skills they should prioritize in their early training.
+In particular, DAP suggests: